How to Use a Coping Saw to Create Perfect Curves

 Draw a line using a pencil or a marker.
 After that, use your coping saw to trace the line.

 Start by placing the center of the blade at the beginning of the line.
-Then, push the blade and move it slowly to cut through the material.
+Then, push the blade slowly to cut through the material.

 Step 4: Start Cutting